npitts5397/ha_custom/README.md

 # ha_custom
-A personal collection of blueprints, scripts, etc. for Home Assistant
+This repository holds various blueprints and scripts written for Home Assistant.